orhun/kermit/README.md

 ### Padding

-In order to change the padding of the terminal, create `~/.config/gtk-3.0/gtk.css` if does not exist and specify the values there and restart the terminal.
+In order to change the padding of the terminal, create `~/.config/gtk-3.0/gtk.css` if it does not exist, specify the values there and restart the terminal.

 ```
 VteTerminal,